 Some of the best credit card signup bonuses are offered only for business cards.
-For example, the Chase Ink Plus, Chase Ink Bold, and Amex Business Gold Rewards cards currently offer 50,000 points after $5K spend.
-Further, American Express often offers businesses even better offers through direct mailings.
+For example, the Chase Ink Plus card currently offers 50,000 points after $5K spend.
+And American Express often targets businesses with even better offers (check your mail!).

 In some cases, banks offer business cards that are virtually identical to their non-business counterparts.
 A good example is the American Express Starwood card which comes in both a personal and business flavors.
 Even though the signup bonuses don’t tend to be higher for business cards in this situation, you can apply for both the business and personal cards in order to get both signup bonuses.